h3ndry/simple-api/README.md

 ## Run Locally

-**Prepare Database** - The API it has been tested with MySQL & Postgress database but I believe it can work with any database.
-Check out TypeORM for more information.
+**Prepare Database** - The API has been tested with MySQL & Postgress database, but I believe it can work with any database.
+Check out [TypeORM](https://typeorm.io/#/connection) for more information.
 (Make sure your preferable database is installed)

+Create database

 ```bash
     mysql -u root -p;